united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/_index.md

 ## Management Console

-The Management Console of the United Manufacturing Hub is a sophisticated web application designed to configure, manage, and monitor the various aspects of Data and Device & Container Infrastructures within UMH.
+The Management Console of the United Manufacturing Hub is a robust web application designed to configure, manage, and monitor the various aspects of Data and Device & Container Infrastructures within UMH.
 Acting as the central command center, it provides a comprehensive overview and control over the system's